Natasha Johnson

 Natasha Johnson (born 1977/1978) is an American politician and businesswoman who has served in the California State Assembly from the 63rd district since September 2025, after winning a special election to replace Bill Essayli.
-She previously served on the city council of Lake Elsinore, California, including three terms as mayor, from 2012 to 2025.
+She previously served on the city council of Lake Elsinore, California from 2012 to 2025, including three one-year terms as mayor.

 Career

 Johnson previously worked in personal finance and most recently in a marketing role for Navy Federal Credit Union.